-I’m not here to compete (heck, he had the good spirit to put the effort to good use!), but at least the comparison does confirm a good showing.
-My last long set was 75 minutes (to no fanfare whatsoever), and my goal was to hit 90.
+I’m not here to compete.
+Heck, he had the good spirit to put the effort to good use!
+But at least the comparison does confirm a good showing.
+My endurance set was 75 minutes (to no fanfare whatsoever), and my goal for this one was to hit 90.
 I was grooving at that point, so I kept going.
-The odd total time came from deciding to finish when my favorite psych-up song from high school played.
-I’ll spare my reputation by withholding that tidbit!
+The odd total time came from deciding to finish when my favorite psych-up high school psych-up song played.
 It seemed like a fitting note to end on.

-The most frequent question I get is: why?
+Afterward, the most frequent question I got: why?

 The first part of the answer is simple goal setting.
 40 years ago, running a marathon was only for freaks.
 Now, millions of people do it every year.
-This just happens to be a goal that doesn’t have big charities and PR campaigns associated with it, or a sticker for the back of my car.
-It was truly a personal goal, in that few would know what to make of it.
-Simple as this: I’d set a benchmark (by accident the other year), and I wanted to better it.
-The physical life must have goals and progression and growth, otherwise it quickly devolves into mindlessly spinning some treadmill’s wheels or some other version of that.
+Swinging a KB just happens to be a goal that doesn’t have a recognizable car sticker.
+It’s a goal that few would know what to make of.
+But quite simply, I’d set a benchmark (by accident the other year), and I wanted to better it.
+The physical life must be anchored by progression, otherwise it quickly devolves into regression.

 The second part of the answer is to change the context.
-Even before the goal was finished, the effort transported me to that Quiet place.
+Even before the set, the effort transported me to that quiet place.
 It’s commonplace to put every aspect of movement life into terms of fitness, whatever that means to someone, and these kinds of endeavors don’t compute in that context.
-Someone said, “Wow, how many calories do you think you burned?
-I bet if you did that everyday, you’d be super fit.”
-Well, I don’t know: a lot of calories and probably not.
-I’d be a freak with my head buried in my own weird rabbit hole.
-Fitness is just one slice of movement, and not the most important one.
+Someone said, “Wow, how many calories do you think you burned?”
+Well, I don’t know.
+A lot?
+We are so programmed to value fitness solely in terms of what is lost– like calories and weight vs what is gained.
+No one asked, “what did you learn from doing that?”

-So, my potential, imaginary, self-proclaimed world record set was truly nothing at all.
+So, my potential, imaginary, self-proclaimed world record set was pretty low end on the transcend scale